Chart Color Schemes

 Health performance in Raby is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Raby faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high among younger and older age cohorts, with common health conditions somewhat prevalent.
+Raby faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~3,040 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area are arthritis and asthma, impacting 8.5 and 7.6% of residents respectively, while 69.2% declared themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
+The rate of private health cover is relatively low at approximately 51% of the total population, which consists of around 3,040 people.
+This compares to a rate of 59.9% across Greater Sydney.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.5 and 7.6% of residents respectively.
+Meanwhile, 69.2% of residents declare themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
 Working-age residents show an above average prevalence of chronic health conditions.
-As of 2021, the area has 15.9% of residents aged 65 and over (949 people).
+The area has 16.4% of residents aged 65 and over, which totals around 978 people.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health